LahariP2/Movies4U/Project_Progress.md

 of topics equal to the number of genres in the dataset.
 We finally used a visualization package pyLDAvis to visualize the topic model.

+Update: We ended up using a Unigram model and Naive Bayes algorithm for the topic model and classifier.

 **2) Which tasks are pending?**